-A full detailed analysis plan, including approach of handling missing data, subgroup analyses, and sensitivity analyses, and a plan for interim analysis will be prepared before the first interim analysis by a statistician who is independent from the study.
+A full detailed analysis plan, including approach of handling missing data, subgroup analyses, and sensitivity analyses, and a plan for interim analysis will be prepared before the final datalock and analysis by a statistician who is independent from the study.
 All analyses will be performed by the trial statistician and validated by a separate statistician.
-A senior statistician will provide supervision to all statistical aspects in the trial.